vikchupak/AWS/services/cloudformation/cfn.md

 ### Change sets

 - A Change Set is like a “terraform plan” for AWS CloudFormation
- - Shows only what CloudFormation intends to do, without applying the changes unless confirmed
+  - Only shows what CloudFormation intends to do, without applying the changes unless confirmed